Guide to Leveraging Demand Planning and Forecasting Systems:

 3. Demand Modelling and Scenario Planning

-Drawing up a demand model and scenario planning allows your supply chain to use gathered data to navigate potential scenarios in the demand and supply of your supply chain products.
-This helps mitigate the risk of your supply chain.
+Drawing up a demand model and scenario planning allows your supply chain to use gathered data to navigate potential scenarios in the demand and supply of its products.

 4. Collaboration with Relevant Supply Chain Stakeholders

-Several methodologies exist in implementing DPFS for supply chains.
-Finding the right methodology for your supply chain varies and depends on factors such as the data available, the type of supply chain, and historical demand patterns.
+This is because supply chains vary in nature and outcome.
+Finding the right methodology for your supply chain is critical.
+However, it will depend on factors such as data availability, the nature of the supply chain, and historical demand patterns.

 1. Time Series Analysis